 Image: Clovelly Park Primary School students at Mixmasters Studio Photo: Orana Studios

-South Australian schools, teachers and professional arts practitioners.
+South Australian government schools, teachers and professional arts practitioners.

 SANAA workshops – Adelaide Secondary School of English, Eudunda Area School, Northern Adelaide Senior College, Roma Mitchell College